 With the DXT-MON, a Hypex AS 2.100D with integrated DSP ...

-... virtually everything can be adjusted.
-For standard corrections, such as the 4-level acoustic control for bass, low-mid and treble of the KH-120A, there is no need for measurement technology.
+... practically everything can be adjusted.
+For standard corrections, such as the 4-stage acoustic control for bass, low-mid and treble of the KH-120A, no measurement technology is required.

 Neumann KH-120A: Easier and faster with, usually sufficient possibilities